 - Enough savings: You’ll need enough money for the minimum down payment and pay closing costs, though it’s possible to get some help with this

 - A modest debt-to-income ratio (DTI): Lenders will check your existing debts to make sure you could afford to add your new mortgage payment amount each month

 - Documentation: You’ll need to document your income, debts, and savings by sharing the right financial documents with your loan officer

 - A preapproval: A mortgage preapproval puts all these pieces together so you can see whether a loan is the best mortgage for you

 Some of these requirements will vary based on the type of mortgage you choose.
 So let’s look more closely at each requirement.

-As far as minimum credit requirements to buy a house, here’s what to expect:
+Here are the minimum credit requirements to buy a house:

 - Conventional home loan: Minimum credit score of 620